oroinc/documentation/book/crud.rst

 The Datagrid
 ------------

-Relying on the features provided by the Oro Platform, the controller for listing the stored objects becomes really slim.
+Relying on the features provided by OroPlatform, the controller for listing the stored objects becomes really slim.
 It basically just needs to return the type of object being displayed in the
 grid: